segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/appsflyer-kotlin-android.md

 When you call `track`, Segment translates it automatically and sends the event to AppsFlyer.

-Segment includes all the event properties as callback parameters on the AppsFlyer event, and automatically translate `properties.revenue` to the appropriate AppsFlyer purchase event properties based on the spec'd properties.
+Segment includes all the event properties as callback parameters on the AppsFlyer event, and automatically translate `properties.revenue` to the appropriate AppsFlyer purchase event properties based on the spec-matching properties.

 Finally, Segment uses AppsFlyer's `transactionId` deduplication when you send an `orderId` (see the [e-commerce spec](/docs/connections/spec/ecommerce/v2/)).